Zachinquarantine/sus-users-i-find-on-bobrtc/README.md

-# sus-users-bobrtc
+# sus-users-i-found-on-bobrtc
-An open source list of users marked as suspicious on Bobrtc.
+An open source list I find sus on bobrtc